wavefrontHQ/docs/pages/doc/integrations_aws_overview-API.md

 {% include shared/badge.html content="You must have the [**Proxy Management** permission](permissions_overview.html) to set up an AWS integration." %}

 In these examples, you access the REST API through the Wavefront interface, so that you don't need to provide the Bearer token.
-Make sure that you have granted Wavefront with read-only access to your Amazon account and that you have the **Role ARN** value handy.
+Make sure that you have granted Wavefront with read-only access to your Amazon account and that you have the [**Role ARN** value handy](integrations_aws_overview.html#give-wavefront-read-only-access-to-your-amazon-account).

 ## Create an External ID

 To grant Wavefront with read-only access to your Amazon account, you need to provide an account ID and external ID.
-While the account ID is a constant value - the ID (in our case - the Wavefront ID) to which you want to grant access to your resources, the external ID is not a constant value.
+While the account ID is a constant value (in our case - the Wavefront ID) to which you want to grant access to your resources, the external ID is not a constant value.
 The external ID is a secret identifier that is known by you and Wavefront (the third-party).
 The external ID is time-sensitive and regenerated each time you reopen the AWS Integration setup page, and you cannot reuse it.

 For information about external IDs and how they are used in AWS, see [How to Use External ID When Granting Access to Your AWS Resources](https://aws.amazon.com/blogs/security/how-to-use-external-id-when-granting-access-to-your-aws-resources/).